mbello/aio-odoorpc/README.md

   the github page is the best place to interact with the project and the project's author;

 - The synchronous version of the code is generated automatically from the asynchronous code, so at least for now the effort to maintain both is minimal.
-Both version are unit tested.
+Both versions are unit tested.

-## Things to know about Odoo RPC API:
+## Things to know about Odoo's API:
-- The 'login' call is really only a lookup of the user_id (an int) of the user given a database, username and password.
+- The `login()` call is really only a lookup of the uid (an int) of the user given a database, username and password.
 If you are using this RPC client over and over in your code, maybe even calling from a stateless cloud service, you should consider finding out the user id (uid) of the user and pass the uid instead of the username to the constructor of AsyncOdooRPC.
-This way, you do not need to call the login() method after instantiating the class, saving a RPC call;
+This way, you do not need to call the `login()` method after instantiating the class, saving a RPC call;

 - The uid mentioned above is not a session-like id.
 It is really only the database id of the user and it never expires.
 There is really no 'login' step required to access the Odoo RPC API if you